-- Our systems which support safeguarding, including this Child Protection & Safeguarding Policy, the Staff Code of Conduct, the role and identity of the Designated Safeguarding Lead (DSL) and Deputy, the Behaviour Policy, and the Safeguarding Response to Children Who go Missing from Education - The Early Help Process (sometimes known as the Common Assessment Framework) and their role in it, including identifying emerging problems, liaising with the DSL, and sharing information with other professionals to support early identification and assessment - The process for making referrals to Local Authority Children's Social Care and for statutory assessments that may follow a referral, including the role they might be expected to play - What to do if they identify a safeguarding issue or a child tells them they are being abused or neglected, including specific issues such as FGM, and how to maintain an appropriate level of confidentiality while liaising with relevant professionals - The signs of different types of abuse and neglect, as well as specific safeguarding issues, such as child sexual exploitation (CSE), indicators of being at risk from or involved with serious violent crime, FGM and radicalisation Appendix 4 of this policy outline in more detail how staff are supported to do this.
+- Our systems which support safeguarding, including this Child Protection & Safeguarding Policy, the Staff Code of Conduct, the role and identity of the Designated Safeguarding Lead (DSL) and Deputy, the Behaviour Policy, the Online Safety Policy and the safeguarding response to children who go missing from education - The Early Help Process (sometimes known as the Common Assessment Framework) and their role in it, including identifying emerging problems, liaising with the DSL, and sharing information with other professionals to support early identification and assessment

+- The process for making referrals to Local Authority Children's Social Care and for statutory assessments that may follow a referral, including the role they might be expected to play - What to do if they identify a safeguarding issue or a child tells them they are being abused or neglected, including specific issues such as FGM, and how to maintain an appropriate level of confidentiality while liaising with relevant professionals - The signs of different types of abuse and neglect, as well as specific safeguarding issues, such as peer-on-peer abuse, child sexual exploitation (CSE), child criminal exploitation (CCE), indicators of being at risk from or involved with serious violent crime, FGM and radicalisation - The importance of reassuring victims that they are being taken seriously and that they will be supported and kept safe.

+Appendix 4 of this policy outline in more detail how staff are supported to do this.